eugeneg88/fixed_points_brown/README.md

-#Calculates fixed points and librating orbits for the Brown Hamiltonian
+** Calculates fixed points and librating orbits for the Brown Hamiltonian **

+paper submitted